UK

 • The Online Safety Act 2023 (Commencement No 4) Regulations 2024 – obligations for providers of adult entertainment and various enforcement powers for Ofcom in relation to those providers (in force 17 January 2025)

-Importantly, however, the key risk assessment and safety duties on in-scope services do not apply until relevant Ofcom guidance/codes of practice have been finalised on a phased basis.
+Importantly however, the key risk assessment and safety duties on in-scope organisations only become applicable once relevant Ofcom guidance/codes of practice have been finalised on a phased basis.

 Illegal harms - Ofcom has consulted on and published its Illegal Harms Statement, including its Risk Assessment Guidance and Risk Profiles for illegal harms, and its Illegal content Codes of Practice for user-to-user and search services.
 Businesses were required to finish their first illegal content risk assessments by 16 March 2025 and to start complying with their illegal content safety duties from 17 March 2025.